waffle-commons/utils/README.md

 Use this template to create a new `waffle-commons` repository.

 ### 2. **Run the Configuration Script:**
 Execute the provided configuration script, passing the PascalCase component name as the first and only argument.
-This script will automatically replace the placeholder {COMPONENT_NAME} in file contents, filenames, and directory names.
+This script will automatically replace the placeholder Utils in file contents, filenames, and directory names.
 ```shell
 # Example for 'Http' component
 ./configure-component.sh Http